 About Secure Systems

-The positions are in projects led by Prof. N. Asokan
+The positions are in projects led by N. Asokan

 .
-Asokan is a Professor at Aalto University.
-He joined the academia after a
+Asokan is a Professor at the University of Waterloo where he holds a David R. Cheriton Chair.
+He is also an Adjunct Professor at Aalto University.
+He joined academia after a

 long career as a security and privacy reseracher in leading industrial